zihasz/zihasz/README.md

 * I create Discord bots
 * I create Minecraft hacks in Java
-* I am the developer of ZihaszHax, Summit+
+* I am the developer of ZihaszHax, Summit+ and KAMI Green
-* I am the dev of PyroCrack token logger